japaric/jnet/firmware/README.md

 - The device will *not* attempt to ARP request IP addresses it doesn't know about

+- ~Rust~ The device never sleeps; it always polls the Ethernet interface for new frames.

 ### `ping` test

 On a Linux host issue these commands: